Joanne Fush1

 Margaret Livingston1

-Margaret Livingston was born on 12 October 1818 in Loch Gilphead, Argyllshire, Scotland.1 She married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 19 February 1839 in Brooke, Upper Canada, Colony of Canada, now Ontario.2,3,4,5,6 Margaret Livingston died on 21 September 1893 in West Jordan, Utah Territory, at age 74.3,4 She was buried in Salt Lake City Cemetery, Salt Lake City, Utah Territory.2
+Margaret Livingston was born on 12 October 1818 in Loch Gilphead, Argyllshire, Scotland.1,2 She was the daughter of Neil Livingston and Janet McNair.2 Margaret Livingston married Archibald Gardner, son of Robert Gardner and Margaret Calender, on 19 February 1839 in Brooke, Upper Canada, Colony of Canada, now Ontario.3,4 Margaret Livingston died on 21 September 1893 in West Jordan, Utah Territory, at age 74.5 She was buried in Salt Lake City Cemetery, Salt Lake City, Utah Territory.6

-She migrated to Utah in the company led by Archibald Gardner.7 Margaret Livingston and Archibald Gardner appeared on the 1850 Federal census of Utah Territory enumerated 1850 William Denney, a laborer, was also in the household.
-Abigail Bradford Gardner and her children were living next door..
-Their children Robert, Neil, Margaret and Sarah were listed as living with them.8 Margaret Livingston and Archibald Gardner appeared on the 1860 Federal census of Spanish Fork, Utah Territory, enumerated 20 August 1860.
+She migrated to Utah in the company led by Archibald Gardner.7,8 Margaret Livingston and Archibald Gardner appeared on the 1850 Federal census of Utah Territory enumerated 1850 William Denney, a laborer, was also in the household.
+Abigail Bradford Gardner and her children were living next door..9 Margaret Livingston and Archibald Gardner appeared on the 1860 Federal census of Spanish Fork, Utah Territory, enumerated 20 August 1860.
 Their children Neil, Margaret, Sarah, Mary Ellen, Rachael Maria and Delila were listed as living with them.
-Another of his wives, Tarjer Serene Torjussen, their three children Syrenus, Serena and Henry and four of her children from a previous marriage were also in the household.9 Margaret Livingston appeared on the 1870 Federal census of West Jordan, Utah Territory, enumerated 2 August 1870 Margaret was living in the fourth house in Archibald Gardner's compound with her youngest two children..
-Her children Rachael Maria and Delila were listed as living with her.10 Margaret Livingston appeared on the 1880 Federal census of West Jordan, in Salt Lake County, Utah Territory, enumerated June 1880 in the household of Jane Park.11
+Another of his wives, Serena Torjusdater, their three children Syrenus, Serena and Henry and four of her children from a previous marriage were also in the household.10 Margaret Livingston appeared on the 1870 Federal census of West Jordan, Utah Territory, enumerated 2 August 1870 Margaret was living in the fourth house in Archibald Gardner's compound with her youngest two children..
+Her children Rachael Maria and Delila were listed as living with her.11 Margaret Livingston appeared on the 1880 Federal census of West Jordan, in Salt Lake County, Utah Territory, enumerated June 1880 in the household of Jane Park.12

 Children of Margaret Livingston and Archibald Gardner